scrabbletank/farhome-rules/worldguide.md

 #### The Underways
 - a series of sewers, roads, cellars, and basements linking various areas of the lower and upper city below Farhome.
 Here you can find the undermarket, an open market without the restrictions of the city above, as well as the wet works, a group of lower city assassins.
+- No one knows just how far the underways reach, and which parts of the city are connected.
+- Beasts lurk in the less explored areas, preying on people that come to close to their dens.

 #### Order of the Flame
+- a strange cleric order who listen to an ever burning flame.
+- The flame is said to be a gift from Kella, giving light and heat to mortals and allowing them to build cities and protect themselves.
+- Only the most senior clerics can decifer the will of the flame, seeing meaning in its chaotic movements and flickering.
+- Is a widely respected order in Farhome, having a large sway over the peastants of the slums, making it a good target for bribes, allowing certain parties to instruct the clerics to say what they want.

 #### Red Lions